ksk0/cpu-fan/README.md

 </ul>

 **cpu-fan** only supports mode **5** (***Smart Fan IV mode***).
-In that mode, speed of fan is dependent of CPU temperature, and relation between fan speed and CPU temperature is defined with curve, which in turn is defined by slopes between up to **7** points (depending on the chip type).
+In that mode, speed of fan is dependent on CPU temperature, and relation between fan speed and CPU temperature is defined with curve, which in turn is defined by slopes between up to **7** points (depending on the chip type).
 If your motherboard does not use **cnt6775** kernel  module